 - Black & White – A black and white sign or label is used for guiding traffic or telling people which direction to go.
-These colors can also be for housekeeping information in the facility.
+These colors can also be for housekeeping practices in the facility.
 While not specifically safety related, having this type of signage can directly improve the safety of the facility.

 - Purple – The color purple is reserved by ANSI for future use, but it has become a de facto standard for radiation hazards through popular use.